lucidrains/jax2torch/README.md

 ## Memory management

 By default, Jax pre-allocates 90% of VRAM, which leaves Pytorch with very little left over.
-To prevent this behavior, set the `XLA_PYTHON_CLIENT_PREALLOCATE` environmental variable to False before running any Jax code:
+To prevent this behavior, set the `XLA_PYTHON_CLIENT_PREALLOCATE` environmental variable to false before running any Jax code:

 ```python
 import os